Index Files

 Q: README.md is missing from my site when I have both README.md and index.md

 A: This is expected behavior.
-When index.md exists, it takes precedence for the repository index, and README.md becomes a regular document accessible at /repository/readme/ (lowercase).
+When index.md exists at the same level, it takes precedence during the generation phase.
+README.md may still be accessible as a regular document at /repository/readme/ depending on how the precedence was resolved.

 Q: My section index.md isn’t showing up